What is latency?

 Latency vs. Edge Computing

-Understanding the differences between latency and edge computing is essential for optimizing network performance.
+Understanding the differences between latency and edge computing is crucial for optimizing network performance.

-• Latency: Refers to the delay in data transmission.
-Lower latency is crucial for real-time applications but can be challenging to achieve over long distances.
+• Latency: Refers to the delay in data transfer across a network.
+Lower latency is essential for real-time applications but can be challenging to achieve over long distances.
+Enterprises with global operations may struggle with latency issues.

 • Edge Computing: Involves processing data closer to the source.
-It reduces latency and bandwidth usage but may require significant investment in edge infrastructure.
+This reduces latency and improves response times but requires investment in edge infrastructure.
+Ideal for mid-market companies needing quick data processing without extensive global reach.

 Measuring Latency

 Measuring latency involves assessing the time it takes for data to travel from its source to its destination.
-Tools like ping and traceroute are commonly used to measure round-trip time and identify delays in the network.
+Tools like ping and traceroute are commonly used to measure round-trip time and identify delays in the network path.

 Network administrators use these measurements to diagnose issues and optimize performance.
-Consistent monitoring helps in maintaining low latency, which is crucial for applications requiring real-time data transfer.
+Regular monitoring helps in maintaining low latency, which is crucial for applications requiring real-time data transfer.

 Impact of Latency on User Experience